agentcoinorg/dao-contracts/README.md

 ## Allocations
 - 10,000 AITV for 1 WRAP-IOU for all purchasers
 - 10,000 AITV for 1 WRAP-IOU for all contributors who've voted in more than one proposal
-- Remaining supply (1B total supply) minted to the agentcoin treasury address (mainnet: 0x8c3FA50473065f1D90f186cA8ba1Aa76Aee409Bb)
+- Remaining supply (1B total supply) minted to the aitv treasury address (mainnet: 0x8c3FA50473065f1D90f186cA8ba1Aa76Aee409Bb)
 - All allocated AITV (except treasury allocation) will be put into vesting contracts.
 These vesting contracts should have a 12 month cliff and 24 month vesting thereafter.
 1/3 available for withdrawal after 12 months.

 Allocation scripts are in the `./allocations` directory.